Lindbrook Capital LLC Raises Position in Mondelez International, Inc. (NASDAQ:MDLZ)

 Shares of NASDAQ:MDLZ opened at $73.09 on Friday.
 The company has a debt-to-equity ratio of 0.57, a quick ratio of 0.41 and a current ratio of 0.61.
 The firm has a fifty day moving average price of $70.70 and a 200 day moving average price of $70.59.
 Mondelez International, Inc. has a fifty-two week low of $60.75 and a fifty-two week high of $78.59.
 The firm has a market cap of $99.47 billion, a price-to-earnings ratio of 21.82, a P/E/G ratio of 2.37 and a beta of 0.63.

-Mondelez International (NASDAQ:MDLZ – Get Free Report) last released its quarterly earnings results on Wednesday, November 1st.
-The company reported $0.82 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.78 by $0.04.
-The company had revenue of $9.03 billion for the quarter, compared to the consensus estimate of $8.82 billion.
+Mondelez International (NASDAQ:MDLZ – Get Free Report) last issued its earnings results on Wednesday, November 1st.
+The company reported $0.82 earnings per share for the quarter, topping analysts’ consensus estimates of $0.78 by $0.04.
 Mondelez International had a net margin of 12.97% and a return on equity of 15.59%.
-Mondelez International’s revenue was up 16.3% on a year-over-year basis.
-During the same quarter in the prior year, the firm earned $0.74 earnings per share.
+The firm had revenue of $9.03 billion during the quarter, compared to analyst estimates of $8.82 billion.
+During the same quarter in the prior year, the business earned $0.74 earnings per share.
+Mondelez International’s revenue for the quarter was up 16.3% on a year-over-year basis.
 As a group, sell-side analysts expect that Mondelez International, Inc. will post 3.23 earnings per share for the current fiscal year.

 Mondelez International Dividend Announcement